ukalwa/old-website/content/publication/worms-on-paper.md

 +++
-title = "A fast, reconfigurable flow switch for paper microfluidics based on selective wetting of folded paper actuator strips" date = 2017-10-09T00:00:00 draft = false
+title = "Flexible and disposable paper- and plastic-based gel micropads for nematode handling, imaging, and chemical testing" date = 2017-10-09T00:00:00 draft = false